 Website owners often have a global reach.
-And although the English language has dominated the Internet for some time now, the truth is that nearly 52% of languages used on the web are written in something other than English.
+Although the English language has dominated the Internet for some time now, the truth is that nearly 52% of languages used on the web are written in something other than English.

-Here at WP Mayor we often talk about the best WordPress translation plugins and put them to the test in a battle to crown the winner.
-And while we have mentioned numerous times how to use the WPML plugin and detail the many cool features it provides website owners, today we are going to give you a different perspective.
+Here at WP Mayor, we often talk about the best WordPress translation plugins and put them to the test in a battle to crown the winner.
+While we have mentioned numerous times how to use the WPML plugin and detail the many cool features it provides website owners, today we are going to give you a different perspective.

 Keep reading if you are interested in getting the inside scoop on the popular WPML plugin.
 Keep reading if you want to know both the good and the bad surrounding this feature-packed plugin.
 Keep reading if you want to know why, despite anything “negative” that can be said about WPML, it is still the winner when it comes to building a multilingual website.